MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ## Remove emails saved to Dynamics 365

-If you use Dynamics 365 as your CRM, you can use Sales app to remove saved emails and meetings that are no longer relevant, keeping the CRM clean and up to date.
-If you use Salesforce as your CRM, you can't remove saved activities in Sales app.
+If you use Dynamics 365 as your CRM, you can use the Sales app to remove saved emails and meetings that are no longer relevant, keeping the CRM clean and up to date.
+If you use Salesforce as your CRM, you can't remove saved activities in the Sales app.

-1. Open an email or meeting, and then open Sales app.
+1. Open an email or meeting, and then open the Sales app.

 1. On the **Connected to** card, select **More actions** (**&hellip;**) > **Remove email from Dynamics 365**.